Classification of Maine Waters

 Water Quality Classes

-The State has four classes for freshwater rivers, three classes for marine and estuarine waters, and one class for lakes and ponds.
+The State has four classes for freshwater rivers (AA, A, B, C), three classes for marine and estuarine waters (SA, SB, SC), and one class for lakes and ponds (GPA).
 A close comparison of the standards will show that there is actually not much difference between the uses or the qualities of the various classes.
 All attain the minimum fishable-swimmable standards established in the federal Clean Water Act.
 Most support the same set of designated uses with some modest variations in their description.

 The classification system should be viewed as a hierarchy of risk, more than one of use or quality, the risk being the possibility of a breakdown of the ecosystem and loss of use due to either natural or human-caused events.
 Ecosystems that are more natural in their structure and function can be expected to be more resilient to a new stress and to show more rapid recovery.
 Classes AA, GPA and SA involve little risk since activities such as waste discharge and impoundment are prohibited.
 The expectation to achieve natural conditions is high and degradation is unlikely.
 Class A waters allow impoundments and very restricted discharges, so the risk of degradation while quite small, does increase since there is some small human intervention in the maintenance of the ecosystem.
 Classes B and SB have fewer restrictions on activities but still maintain high water quality criteria.
 Finally, Classes C and SC have the least restrictions on use and the lowest (but not low) water quality criteria.
 Classes C and SC waters are still good quality, but the margin for error before significant degradation might occur in these waters in the event of an additional stress being introduced (such as a spill or a drought) is the least.

 Standards and Classification.
-The reclassification of waters of the State is governed by 38 MRSA Sections 464(2), 464(2-A) and 464(3).
+The reclassification of waters of the State is governed by 38 M.R.S.§§ 464(2), 464(2-A) and 464(3).
 This statute requires the Department of Environmental Protection to conduct water quality studies, and the Board of Environmental Protection to hold hearings and propose changes to the water classification system to the Legislature for final approval.
 This is to be conducted from time to time, but at least every three years.
-In 2009, a comprehensive round of reclassifications resulted in a number of changes to the water classification system; in 2011, one change was enacted.
+In 2019, the Department concluded a re-classification initiative; please see here for further details.

 The links in the list below for specific sections in the classification law go to a data base of statutory sections maintained by the Maine Reviser of Statutes.
 The data base is usually updated a few months after the end of a session.
 Always read the disclaimer on the Reviser's site to determine when the statutes on the web were last updated.